taublast/DrawnUi.Maui/README.md

 #### Simulate MAUI StackLayout inside a ScrollView

 `SkiaScroll` + `SkiaLayout` of type `Column`/`Row`.
 Its up to you to decide whether to cache the layout or its children only.
-It's best not to cache the layout for large stacks and the virtialisation will enter the game.
+It's best not to cache the layout for large stacks and the virtualisation will enter the game.

 #### Simulate MAUI CollectionView